mesosphere-backup/dcos-ui-common/stylelint-config-dcos/README.md

 #### Pseudo-classes and pseudo-elements

-Psedo-classes sould go immiediately after the property declarations, preceded by a newline.
+Pseudo-classes should go immediately after the property declarations, preceded by a newline.
 Pseudo-elements should go immediately after pseudo-classes if they exist, also preceded by a newline.
 ```less
 .button {
   background: @neutral;